Know Your Leave: Understanding FMLA, Paid Leave, and Disability Insurance

 Paid Family and Medical Leave

 Some states are now offering Paid Family and Medical Leave, including California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington.
 PFML is a state-offered benefit allowing a limited amount of paid leave for medical or family reasons and is separate from FMLA or other benefits offered by your employer.
-The eligibility requirements, benefit amounts vary by state.
+The eligibility requirements and benefits amounts vary by state.
 Because PFML provides paid benefits, most state benefits require either a voluntary or mandatory contribution to the state-paid plan before benefits can be claimed.
 In most cases, both the employer and employee will need to pay premiums for benefits.

 Typically, employees are given an allotted bucket of time (example: 16 weeks total) to use for qualified medical or family leave.
 If employees use all 16 weeks for medical leave, they do not have an additional 16 weeks for family leave.
 Similar to FMLA, medical leave is typically used when employees experience a serious health condition that prevents them from working.
 Family leave is typically used when employees need to take time off to care for a family member.
 If employees qualify for both PFML and FMLA, they may be required to take both leaves congruently.